 It is an antiepileptic drug, approved by the FDA and EMA.
 It is widely used for seizures and bipolar disorder.
 The drug has pleiotropic effects on the GABA receptor, as well as on membrane conductance and metabolic pathways.

-Reversible hair loss has been described in up to 20% patients while the changes in hair colour and texture are rare.
-Both bleaching and darkening on the scalp hair have been described after 5-10 months of treatment initiation.
+Reversible hair loss has been described in up to 20% of patients, while the changes in hair colour and texture are rare.
+Both bleaching and darkening on the scalp hair have been described after 5–10 months of treatment initiation.
 No skin colour changes have been reported so far.